 Because this is very powerful capability and we see so many clients trying to design and implement KPI or big number dashboards like this and Cognos has made it.
 They really in my mind have the lead a distinct lead over Tableau and Power BI with respect to the ease of use which with which you can create the relative time KPIs, which is those of you from the Transformer days.

-Remember how great that was and they never sort of replicated that and to implement these KPI widgets which we have webinars that compare the three tools and various areas including one that that Pedro hosted where you can sort of see them build this KPI dashboard across the three tools that’s on our Resource page and when we and there’s a another blog written by one of our senturus Monica Van Loon who talks through doing that process in Tableau and I’ll Power BI has a KPI card.
+Remember how great that was and they never sort of replicated that and to implement these KPI widgets which we have webinars that compare the three tools and various areas including one that Pedro hosted where you can sort of see them build this KPI dashboard across the three tools that’s on our Resource page and when we and there’s a another blog written by one of our Senturians Monica Van Loon who talks through doing that process in Tableau and Power BI has a KPI card.
 It’s really just you can just put a big number up there.
 You can’t compare it with anything.
-You can’t easily put in a Sparkline or make it relative to a time period so the to me the combination of allow of easily creating those KP those relative time measures simply using that one of those built-in calendars which by the way, you can customize and then the ability to leverage those.
+You can’t easily put in a Sparkline or make it relative to a time period so to me the combination of easily creating those KP those relative time measures simply using that one of those built-in calendars which by the way, you can customize and then the ability to leverage those.

 Things in those KPI widgets in that nice drag-and-drop format is really a huge deal.
 So I don’t think you can really overstate that.
-So, you know getting there there’s a number of different ways that that we can help you here at Senturus ice on the Cognos front.
+So, you know getting there there’s a number of different ways that that we can help you here at Senturus on the Cognos front.
 So if you want to sort of build that out Pedro we can help you for starters with upgrades going to hit the spacebar there.
-We can help you get your environment into up to Snuff up to 11.1 for where you can Leverage.
+We can help you get your environment into up to snuff up to 11.1 for where you can leverage

-So you can quickly and easily get answers at the point of impact in the form of the decisions you make and the actions you take we offer a full spectrum of bi services.
-Our Consultants are leading experts in the field of analytics with years of pragmatic real-world expertise and experience advancing the state of the art.
+So you can quickly and easily get answers at the point of impact in the form of the decisions you make and the actions you take we offer a full spectrum of BI services.
+Our consultants are leading experts in the field of analytics with years of pragmatic real-world expertise and experience advancing the state of the art.
 In fact, we’re so confident in our team in methodology that we back our projects with a 100% money back guarantee that is unique in the industry as the next slide.
 I’ll tell you we have a long strong history of success.

-That is the KPI widget allows you to pull in the ER compare it to something compared to different time periods leveraging those relative time capabilities inclusion of the Sparkline and then all the great, you know, the smiley faces and all that great stuff a lot of formatting capabilities.
+that is the KPI widget allows you to pull in the ER compare it to something compared to different time periods leveraging those relative time capabilities inclusion of the Sparkline and then all the great, you know, the smiley faces and all that great stuff a lot of formatting capabilities.
 So we did have a question and I sort of alluded to it was around customizing that built-in calendar to match an organization’s fiscal calendar.
 Can you speak to that a little bit yeah.

-So let me just quickly go to here again is this to import the calendars in to your Cognos environment.
+So let me just quickly go to here again is this to import the calendars into your Cognos environment.
 There are a variety of different calendars here.

 So, you have to do to do that through the calendars that exist right now.
 For some reason.